tock/tock-www/_posts/2018-05-07-mmio-registers.md

 STM32F042 clock registers (RCC) is 322 lines of code whereas the resulting code from `svd2rust` is 7713 lines in length.
-The big difference between the two is that `svd2rust` places function definitions directly inline in the code, whereas we hide that behind the `register_bitfields!` macro.
+The big difference between the two is that `svd2rust` places function definitions directly inline in the code, whereas Tock hides them behind the `register_bitfields!` macro.